jeffreycwitt/hn202/docs/julian-of-norwich.md

 How does this quotation connect to where we started, namely the idea that there is an experiential way of knowing God that is beyond rational argumentation?

 {:.rquestion}
 Why might the experience of "woe" be necessary for this kind of knowledge?
-Can you think of a examples where "woe" (suffering or pain) might be necessary to gain a certain kind of knowledge, a knowledge that could not be acquired by any other means?
+Can you think of examples where "woe" (suffering or pain) might be necessary to gain a certain kind of knowledge, a knowledge that could not be acquired by any other means?

 </div>

-In contrast to the "Juridical Paradigm", one scholar calls Julian's view the "Teleological Paradigm"
+In contrast to the "Juridical Paradigm", one scholar calls Julian's view the "Teleological Paradigm".

 It is "Teleological" because it looks **forward** toward the result of pain and suffering, and Julian sees a result emerging from sin and suffering that is better than if the sin and suffering had never occurred.